Constellation-Labs/metagraph-monitoring-tools/README.md

 We also access the instances using SSM, so be sure that your instances have the SSM client setup.

-To deploy the function, just pack the changed `zip -r my_deployment_package.zip .` and then deploy the ZIP to your function
+To deploy the function, just pack the changed `zip -r my_deployment_package.zip .` and then deploy the ZIP to your function.

+This lambda assumes that you're using a proper directory architecture and names.
+To run this lambda your instance should contain the following directories:
+* code/metagraph-l0
+  * genesis.csv
+  * metagraph-l0.jar
+* code/currency-l1
+  * currency-l1.jar
+* code/data-l1
+  * data-l1.jar